raidensakura/modmail/.github/CONTRIBUTING.md

 Make sure you know how Git Flow works before contributing!
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master` or `development` according to Git Flow.
+1. Fork the repo and create your branch from `develop`.
 2. Update the CHANGELOG.
 3. If you've changed `core/*` or `bot.py`, mark changelog as "BREAKING" since plugins may break.
 4. Make sure your code passes the lint checks.